Yowgf/software-reuse-tw/README.md

 Use `cert` to login as a certified professional.
 Use as password the digit `1`.
 The _Urna_ password is `pass`.

-The file `examples/voterLoad.txt` defines all the voters loaded by the Federal and Municipal plugins.
+The files `examples/*.txt` define all the voters loaded by the Federal, Municipal and Universidade plugins.
 Please use one of those when trying out one of these plugins.